-This guide describes the system requirements necessary to install and run ElectricAccelerator®.
-Installation walkthroughs are available for each component on every supported platform.
-Also described are upgrade instructions and initial configuration tasks essential to using the software successfully.
+This guide describes the system requirements for installing and running ElectricAccelerator® and contains instructions for installing each component on every supported platform.
+This guide also contains instructions for performing initial configuration and upgrades.

 - About ElectricAccelerator

 - Understanding Component Interactions

 - When to Use the ElectricAccelerator Cluster

 - Grid Integration